peppermintflowers/peppermintflowers/README.md

 ## Hi there 👋

-🔭 I'm currently working on building an e-commerce app for makeup products using <b> Spring Boot, MongoDB, Kafka and Redis. </b>
+Here's a mixed bag of curiosity, code, and systems thinking 💡 🌱 Fun fact: I'm currently learning GPU Architecture and Security fundamentals. </b>

 <!--